carrotanderson/STP-template-draft/stp-x.md

 <!--The specification should describe the syntax and semantics of any new feature, there are five sections
 1. Overview
 2. Rationale
-3. Technical Specification
+3. Financial Specification
-4. Test Cases
-5. Configurable Values
+4. Configurable Values
 -->

 ### Overview